World Field Epidemiology Day

 Why September 7?
 On this date in 1854, John Snow took his findings from his now-famous investigation of the Broad Street cholera outbreak to local officials, leading them to take action and remove the handle of the offending water pump.

-Visit www.worldfieldepidemiologyday.org for more information about how to get involved.
+Visit www.worldfieldepidemiologyday.org for more information about the campaign and how to get involved.

 For questions about the campaign, please contact Tina Rezvani, TEPHINET's Associate Director of Communications: trezvani [at] tephinet [dot] org